Argo-Digital-LTD/staffscanner/src/terms-of-business.md

 **5.2** The Client may terminate the Assignment by instructing the Unsatisfactory Temporary Worker to leave the Assignment immediately and notifying Staffscanner immediately, or by directing Staffscanner immediately to remove the Unsatisfactory Temporary Worker.
 In such circumstances, Staffscanner may reduce the charges for the time worked by that Temporary Worker, provided that the Assignment terminates before the end of the first day of the Assignment or within two hours of the start of the Assignment if the Temporary Worker is to be used for less than 12 hours in any one week.

 **5.3** In all other circumstances, Staffscanner or the Client may terminate an Assignment at any time in writing or by contacting our on-call team.
-Where the client terminates an assignment 24 hours' notice must be provided in writing.
+Where the client terminates an assignment 24 hours' notice must be provided.

 **5.4** Where an Assignment is terminated under Clause 5.3, the Client remains responsible for the payment of Temporary Worker Fees (including the Staffscanner fee).